cruix89/cruix-video-archiver/README.md

 ## 📂: CONFIGURATION

 - **cache folder**
-  temporary directory where files are processed, the script automatically cleans the directory.
+  temporary directory where files are processed, the script automatically cleans the directory after the process.

-- **logs folder**
-  all system logs are stored in this directory and restarted with each run for better space and process control.

-- **recycle-bin folder**
-  directory where unnecessary thumbnails and corrupted files are moved.
-The directory stores files for 7 days, check the files you want to check within this period.

 - **archive.txt**